MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/4/index.md

 {{< quizdown >}}

-### 1. Which of the following best describes the foundation of technical analysis?
+### Which of the following best describes the foundation of technical analysis?

 - [x] It studies past price and volume data to forecast future trends.
 - [ ] It relies solely on macroeconomic data to predict price movements.
 - [ ] It focuses exclusively on insider trades in Canadian financial institutions.
 - [ ] It discards historical data and concentrates on earnings reports.

-> **Explanation:** Technical analysis assumes that all available information is embedded in price and volume data, making historical data a key component of predicting future trends.
+> **Explanation:**( Technical analysis assumes that all available information is embedded in price and volume data, making historical data a key component of predicting future trends.)

----

-### 2. In technical analysis, what is a primary assumption regarding price movement?
+### In technical analysis, what is a primary assumption regarding price movement?

 - [x] That prices move along established trends and continue until evidence points otherwise.
 - [ ] That prices are always random and unpredictable.
 - [x] That prices never change beyond a fixed range.
 - [ ] That prices solely reflect fundamental factors such as earnings growth.

-> **Explanation:** Technical analysis holds that prices tend to move in recognizable trends, which continue unless a reversal signal is confirmed.
+> **Explanation:**( Technical analysis holds that prices tend to move in recognizable trends, which continue unless a reversal signal is confirmed.)

----

-### 3. What is a support level?
+### What is a support level?

 - [x] A price level where buying activity is strong enough to prevent further price declines.
 - [ ] A price level at which selling is guaranteed to occur.
 - [ ] A price level representing a government-mandated floor for securities.
 - [ ] A price level established by a single day’s trade volume.

-> **Explanation:** Support levels are areas where the market recognizes value and buyers historically step in to support prices.
+> **Explanation:**( Support levels are areas where the market recognizes value and buyers historically step in to support prices.)

----

-### 4. Which of the following is an example of a reversal chart pattern?
+### Which of the following is an example of a reversal chart pattern?

 - [ ] Flag
 - [ ] Triangle
 - [x] Head and Shoulders
 - [ ] Cup and Handle

-> **Explanation:** Head and Shoulders is a classic reversal pattern, signaling a potential trend change when the neckline is breached.
+> **Explanation:**( Head and Shoulders is a classic reversal pattern, signaling a potential trend change when the neckline is breached.)

----

-### 5. When a short-term moving average crosses above a long-term moving average, analysts often refer to this as:
+### When a short-term moving average crosses above a long-term moving average, analysts often refer to this as:

 - [x] A golden cross
 - [ ] A margin call
 - [x] A short squeeze
 - [ ] A fade

-> **Explanation:** A golden cross indicates a shift in momentum that could precede a bullish price run.
+> **Explanation:**( A golden cross indicates a shift in momentum that could precede a bullish price run.)

----

-### 6. The Relative Strength Index (RSI) is considered overbought when it moves above:
+### The Relative Strength Index (RSI) is considered overbought when it moves above:

 - [x] 70
 - [ ] 30
 - [ ] 50
 - [ ] 100

-> **Explanation:** RSI measures momentum, and readings above 70 are commonly interpreted as overbought, possibly signaling an upcoming correction or consolidation.
+> **Explanation:**( RSI measures momentum, and readings above 70 are commonly interpreted as overbought, possibly signaling an upcoming correction or consolidation.)

----

-### 7. Which organization provides regulatory oversight to ensure fair and ethical trading practices in Canada?
+### Which organization provides regulatory oversight to ensure fair and ethical trading practices in Canada?

 - [x] CIRO (Canadian Investment Regulatory Organization)
 - [ ] U.S. Securities and Exchange Commission (SEC)
 - [x] Federal Reserve Board
 - [ ] European Central Bank

-> **Explanation:** CIRO is the primary self-regulatory organization overseeing investment dealers and trading activity in Canada.
+> **Explanation:**( CIRO is the primary self-regulatory organization overseeing investment dealers and trading activity in Canada.)

----

-### 8. What is the primary benefit of combining technical and fundamental analysis?
+### What is the primary benefit of combining technical and fundamental analysis?

 - [x] It can confirm fundamental investment theses with market-based signals and manage risk with technical stops.
 - [ ] It completely eliminates the need to analyze a company’s financial statements.
 - [ ] It ensures zero losses for all market participants.
 - [ ] It removes the need for chart reading.

-> **Explanation:** Using both approaches allows investors to align fundamental valuations with timing signals and risk management from technical indicators.
+> **Explanation:**( Using both approaches allows investors to align fundamental valuations with timing signals and risk management from technical indicators.)

----

-### 9. Which charting method carefully strips away minor price movements to highlight significant reversals?
+### Which charting method carefully strips away minor price movements to highlight significant reversals?

 - [ ] Bar Chart
 - [ ] Candlestick Chart
 - [ ] Line Chart
 - [x] Point-and-Figure Chart

-> **Explanation:** Point-and-figure charts emphasize meaningful price movements and filter out smaller fluctuations.
+> **Explanation:**( Point-and-figure charts emphasize meaningful price movements and filter out smaller fluctuations.)

----

-### 10. True or False: Market efficiency can diminish the predictive power of technical analysis if everyone uses the same patterns.
+### True or False: Market efficiency can diminish the predictive power of technical analysis if everyone uses the same patterns.

 - [x] True
 - [ ] False